-Virginia Independence Program Implementation
+Virginia Independence Program

+Implementation

-The Virginia Independence Program (VIP) consists of two related but distinct sets of requirements for recipients of Temporary Assistance for Needy Families (TANF), eligibility requirements and work requirements.
+The VIP consists of two related but distinct sets of requirements for recipients of TANF, eligibility requirements and work requirements.
 The policies that mandated the eligibility requirements were effective statewide on July 1, 1995.
 These eligibility policies encourage participants to take personal responsibility for their families by requiring TANF participants to cooperate with paternity establishment, have their children attend school regularly, and immunize their children.
 TANF participants who do not meet these requirements are sanctioned.

 VIP eligibility policies also put a cap on benefits for children born more than ten months after TANF assistance is authorized.